 - “The Trump Administration’s Current Policy on Investor State Dispute Settlement,” Investment Claims, April 24, 2017 (OUP)

 - “A Common Right to Arbitrate: Anti-Suit Injunctions in New York and England,” New York Law Journal, July 18, 2016 (co-author)

 - “How to sharpen the Sword of Efficiency in International Arbitration,” in Czech (& Central European) Yearbook Of Arbitration, Rights And Duties In Arbitration (A.J.
 Bělohlávek & N. Rozehnalová eds., 2016) (co-author)

-- The Future of ICSID and the Place of Investment Treaties in International Law: Investment Treaty Law Current Issues IV (J. Calamita, D. Earnest, M. Burgstaller eds., British Institute of International Comparative Law, 2016)
+- The Future of ICSID and the Place of Investment Treaties in International Law: Investment Treaty Law Current Issues IV (J. Calamita, D. Earnest, M. Burgstaller eds., British Institute of International Comparative Law, 2013) (co-editor)

 - “The Evolving Use of International Arbitration and Mediation for Disputes in the Technology Sector,” Stanford Law School, Palo Alto, California (November 2017)

 - “How Outside Counsel can be Effective ‘Strategic Partners’ in Dispute Resolution,” CPR Y-ADR, Washington, D.C.
 (October 2017)

 - “The Duties, Rights and Powers of International Arbitrators,” American University Washington College of Law, Washington, D.C.
 (September 2017)